FamryAmri/Discord-Bot-GDPS/README.md

 ## How to Setup Your Bot
 Download this Repository.
 And then Extract the Files Zip.
 After you Extract the zip files.
 Upload the bot folder/directory into your database geometry dash private server to read files by the bot.
-Before you upload the bot folder please setup <a href="https://github.com/FamryAmri/Discord-Bot-GDPS/blob/master/bot/botConfig.php">botConfig.php</a> for emoji set
+Before you upload the bot folder please setup <a href="https://github.com/FamryAmri/Discord-Bot-GDPS/blob/master/bot/botConfig.php">botConfig.php</a> for emoji set.
+Also Remove the (/*) and (*/) for generate Invite bot at<a href="https://github.com/FamryAmri/Discord-Bot-GDPS/blob/master/botfiles/index.js"> index.js</a> files your server so copy it at view logs heroku or in termux
 <br>

 ## Make Bot Discord